 It is expected that delivery of the Offered Certificates to investors will be made in book-entry form through the Same-Day Funds Settlement System of DTC, which may include delivery through Clearstream and Euroclear on or about the Closing Date, against payment therefor in immediately available funds.
-See "Description of the Certificates - Form, Registration and Transfer of the Certificates".
+See "Description of the Certificates".